 – loss of employment;

-– business losses due to pandemic restrictions;
+– business losses due to the pandemic;

 – change in family status;

 – illness, injury or death in the family, etc.

 - Applications for Additional Bursary Assistance are evaluated annually based on family circumstances and available funds.

 - Please note that a request for Additional Bursary Assistance does not guarantee that additional bursary will be granted.